Welcome to

 EDWWIN aims to use the collective skills, knowledge, and passion of NZ ED HCWs and consumers to improve the care provided in NZ EDs, and improve the wellbeing of those HCWs.

 This is a work in progress.
-If this were a 10 rung ladder, as of 1 March 2025 we would be on step 2.
+If this were a 10 rung ladder, as of 1 March 2025 we were on step 2.
+As of 30 May 2025, we are on the 4th rung.

 -